Pre-Employment Drug Testing Laws By State 2022

 Private employers.

 Employers may drug test after providing a copy of their policy.
-Exemptions exist for mining, manufacturing, construction, utilities, transportation, education, healthcare, and some other industries.
-No notice of pre-adverse action is required.
-No repeat drug tests on returning employees until 12 months after their prior termination date.
+Exemptions exist for mining, manufacturing, construction, utilities, transportation, education, healthcare, and other industries.
+No notice of pre-adverse action is required—no repeat drug tests on returning employees until 12 months after their prior termination date.
+Employers must accommodate medical marijuana users.

 Delaware

-All schools (public and private), school bus drivers, and state corrections officers.
+Drug testing is required for schools (public and private), school bus drivers, homecare, and state corrections officers.

 District of Columbia